pulosez/face-detection-system/README.md

 ## Prerequisites

 - Python Version: 3.8.10+.
-More information haw to install Python for your operating system: https://www.python.org/downloads
+More information how to install Python for your operating system: https://www.python.org/downloads

 ### Create virtual environment